oxipay/posdocs/docs/api/process_authorisation.md

-posTransactionRef | Unicode string | A transaction reference from POS merchantId | Unicode string | Merchant identifier as defined by Oxipay purchaseAmount | decimal | Total purchase amount financeAmount | decimal | Amount that the customer wants the finance for from Oxipay preApprovalCode | Unicode string | The pre-approval code obtained from barcode that the customer presented deviceId | Unicode string | Unique device identifier for the POS terminal operatorId | Unicode string | ID of POS/terminal operator firmwareVersion | Unicode string | current firmware version of POS device
+posTransactionRef | Unicode string | A transaction reference from POS merchantId | Unicode string | Merchant identifier as defined by Oxipay purchaseAmount | decimal | Total purchase amount financeAmount | decimal | Amount that the buyer wants the finance for from Oxipay preApprovalCode | Unicode string | The pre-approval code obtained from barcode that the buyer is presented deviceId | Unicode string | Unique device identifier for the POS terminal operatorId | Unicode string | ID of POS/terminal operator firmwareVersion | Unicode string | current firmware version of POS device